-Montana’s capital city of Helena had originally been named “Crabtown,” for John Crab.
-Helena was established October 30, 1864 and is near the Great Missouri River, one of the many Montana rivers anglers, boaters, and recreational enthusiasts enjoy.
+Helena, Montana’s capital city had originally been named “Crabtown,” for John Crab.
+Helena, MT was established October 30, 1864 and is near the Great Missouri River, one of the many Montana rivers anglers, boaters, and recreational enthusiasts enjoy.

 Four miners from Georgia, John Crab, John Cowan, Daniel Jackson Miller, and Reginald/Robert Stanley (the “Four Georgians”) found placer gold (quartz gold, silver, and lead, too) along “Last Chance Creek,” today’s “Main Street.”
 The Crabtown name was changed to Helena at the suggestion of John Sommerville, who originated from Saint Helena, Minnesota.

 Though Captain John Wood surveyed the property of the original townsite in 1865, by 1868, most of the $3.6 billion (in present dollars) of gold had been taken from Last Chance Gulch, part of which is now a pleasing, three block long walking mall with a strip of useful stores and a mock stream, simulating the original Last Chance Creek, running the length of this downtown Helena walking mall.
 Interestingly, Helena’s circuitous street pattern is due in part to the early Helena gold miners’ chaotic system of paths through these Montana gold fields.